calbrch01/HSQL/hsqlt/notes/index.md

 ### Starting with work

-The current objective is to get code generation working.
+The current objective is to ~~get code generation working~~ add essential HSQL features.
-After that, all assumptions made (can be tracked with `FIXME`) should be worked on.
+After that, all assumptions made (can be tracked with comments having `FIXME` and `FUTURE` ) should be worked on.

 ### Todo list
 - [ ] Typedef
-- [X] Having syntax

 ### Goals